Tom Cleverley: 2013–14 season

-In the 2013–14 season, under the new management of David Moyes, Cleverley found himself competing in a midfielder spot with newly signing Marouane Fellaini and also began playing in a deep position.
+In the 2013–14 season, under the new management of David Moyes, Cleverley found himself competing in a midfielder spot with newly signed Marouane Fellaini and also began playing in a deep position.
 On 15 December 2013, Cleverley scored in a 3–0 victory over Aston Villa.
 Due to Manchester United's underperformance during the season, Cleverley came under strong criticism by Manchester United supporters and a petition was even created to ban Cleverley from being included for the England squad in 2014 FIFA World Cup.
 The petition was criticised by manager Moyes and Roy Hodgson.
 The criticism on Cleverley further increased when he was offered a new contract.
 Cleverley later ended the 2013–14 season, making 32 appearances and scoring once in all competitions.

 With the signings of Ander Herrera, Ángel Di María, Daley Blind, Luke Shaw and Radamel Falcao for the 2014–15 season, Cleverley found himself on the fringes of the Manchester United squad under new manager Louis van Gaal, who had taken over from David Moyes over the summer.
 As such, he attracted interest from a number of clubs, including Aston Villa and Everton.
 Aston Villa made an initial bid of £8 million for Cleverley, but baulked at his wage demands.
 Everton then came in with an offer of £5 million that was rejected, before Villa revived their interest with a loan bid on 1 September 2014.